gustavodiasag/clox/NOTES.md

 foo:
-    pushl   %ebp                ; save the current frame pointer movl    %esp, %bp           ; set the frame pointer to the current top of the stack subl    $8, %esp            ; increase the stack by 8 bytes (stack grows down) movl    $222, 4(%esp)       ; pushes 222 on to the stack movl    $111, (%esp)        ; pushes 111 on to the stack
+    pushl   %ebp                ; save the current frame pointer movl    %esp, %ebp          ; set the frame pointer to the current top of the stack subl    $8, %esp            ; increase the stack by 8 bytes (stack grows down) movl    $222, 4(%esp)       ; pushes 222 on to the stack movl    $111, (%esp)        ; pushes 111 on to the stack